onetonfoot/Bonsai.jl/README.md

 Each handler is a function with the following signature `f(stream::HTTP.Stream)`.

 To register a handler to the router use the function named after the respective HTTP method e.g  `get!, post!, patch!` .
-The responde to evert HTTP method you can use `all!`

 # Middleware

 Middleware is a function of the form `f(stream::HTTP.Stream, next)`.
 Where `next` is the next handler/middleware in the stack.

 Middleware is called sequentially in the order it is register.